lsst-tstn/tstn-023/index.rst

 We then proceeded to deploy both MT and AT components alongside some OCS components (e.g. ScriptQueue and Watcher) on a Kubernetes cluster with several nodes, and some components (LOVE, MTM1M3 and MTM2) on bare metal machines.
 Details on the Kubernetes deployment are available `here <https://tstn-019.lsst.io>`__.

+One important feature we noticed from the beginning of the tests with Kubernetes nodes is that the OpenSplice daemons are highly sensitive to shutdown procedures.
+Applications attached to the daemons must not be forcibly terminated or they risk corrupting the daemons shared memory, ultimately affecting all applications attached to it.
+To prevent this from happening applications should either shutdown gracefully which, in case of most CSCs, means exiting when commanded to ``OFFLINE`` state, or be terminated with a ``SIGTERM`` signal.
+Terminating an application attached to a daemon with any other signal than ``SIGTERM`` (e.g. ``SIGINT``) will cause the corruption problem.

+In order to prevent this from happening in the Kubernetes deployment we had to implement additional features in the container startup procedure, to make sure termination signals (sent by Kubernetes) are properly propagated and to wait until the running application exits.

-Attempts to deploy the full observatory system with the same daemon configuration used for the initial tests on the Kubernetes cluster at NCSA resulted in a highly unstable system.
+Furthermore, attempts to deploy the full observatory system with the same daemon configuration used for the initial tests on the Kubernetes cluster at NCSA resulted in a highly unstable system.
 For instance, attempts to bring all salkafka producers up at the same time would sometimes cause daemons to fail and, sometimes, crash.
 On other occasions, it was possible to start one producer at a time but the final set of producers would experience the HRTO_ problem we saw before.
-On occasions where it was possible to standup the system successfully it would run for a certain number of hours and then one of the daemons would fail and terminate, killing all the components that where connected to it.
+On occasions where it was possible to standup the system successfully it would run for a certain number of hours and then one of the daemons would fail and terminate, killing all the components that were connected to it.
-The most common occurrences we noticed was that the daemon M1M3 component was attached to would fail, causing the component to crash.
+The most common problem we noticed was that the daemon M1M3 component was attached to would fail, causing the component to crash.

 Investigating the log generated by the daemons, we concluded that once we transitioned to deploying an even larger system than before, the daemons themselves started to run out of resources.
 DDS contains some builtin topics used by the middleware system for self configuration and bookkeeping.
-When the problems started to manifest the daemons would log messages of missing heartbeats (this is the DDS internal heartbeat, used to determine the presence of a domain participant) and other missing builtin topics (e.g. ``d_sampleChain``), thus indicating that the daemons where having problems keeping up with the load;
+When the problems started to manifest the daemons would log messages of missing heartbeats (this is the DDS internal heartbeat, used to determine the presence of a domain participant) and other missing builtin topics (e.g. ``d_sampleChain``), thus indicating that the daemons were having problems keeping up with the load;

   .. code-block:: text